romaonthego/RECurtainViewController/README.md

 * iOS 4 or higher
 * ARC

+If you are not using ARC in your project, add `-fobjc-arc` as a compiler flag for all the files in this project.

 ## Demo

 Build and run the `RECurtainViewControllerExample` project in Xcode to see `RECurtainViewController` in action.

 ## Installation

 `RECurtainViewController` requires the `QuartzCore` framework, so the first thing you'll need to do is include the framework into your project.

 Now that the framework has been linked, all you need to do is drop `UIViewController+RECurtainViewController.{h,m}` into your project, and add `#include "UIViewController+RECurtainViewController.h"` to the top of classes that will use it.